MicrosoftDocs/SupportArticles-docs/support/aspnetcore/2-7-configure-second-nginx-site-hostname.md

 ## Goal of this part

-Currently, there is one site configured in Nginx.
+Currently, there's one site configured in Nginx.
 Any request that arrives on port 80 to Nginx is routed to that site.
 The hostname doesn't matter in this setup.
 Use either the IP address or any hostname that resolves to the IP address.
 All requests will be routed to the default website.
 That default website acts as a reverse proxy and routes requests to the first ASP.NET Core application that's listening on port 5000.

 In this part of the tutorial, you'll create a second website in Nginx.
 That website will also act as a reverse proxy, and any request that has a specific hostname will be routed to the second ASP.NET Core application that's listening on port 5001.